Daylesford Abbey

 Daylesford Abbey is a Roman Catholic monastery of Canons Regular of Premontre, located in Chester County, Pennsylvania, about 20 miles west of Philadelphia.
 The Abbey is named after Daylesford, Pennsylvania, where the Norbertine Fathers established the foundation that developed into the Abbey.

-The Premonstratensian Fathers are also known as Norbertines, after St. Norbert of Xantern who founder of the Order in 1121.
+The Premonstratensian Fathers are also known as Norbertines, after St. Norbert of Xanten who founded the Order in 1120.
 Daylesford Abbey is one of two Norbertine Abbeys founded by Abbot Bernard Pennings of De Pere, Wisconsin.
 Pennings was a Norbertine Priest sent from Berne Abbey, Netherlands, who founded the Premonstratensian Order in the United States.